Topology of irregular isomonodromy times on a fixed pointed curve: Introduction

-In \S~\ref{sec:local_wmcg} we give the main definition: to a one-pointed (bare) wild Riemann surface $\bm{\Sigma} = (\Sigma,a,\ol Q)$ we associate a full/nonpure local ``wild'' mapping class group (WMCG), viz. the fundamental group of a space $\ol{\bm B}$ of admissible deformations of the irregular class $\ol Q$ (cf. Def.~\ref{def:local_WMCG}).
-This latter is the topological quotient of the (universal) admissible deformation space $\bm B$ of $Q$, modulo the natural action of the Weyl group $W_{\mf g}$, where $Q$ is any irregular type lifting $\ol Q$.
+In \S~\ref{sec:local_wmcg} we give the main definition: to a one-pointed (bare) wild Riemann surface $\bm{\Sigma} = (\Sigma,a,\ol Q)$ we associate a full/nonpure local `wild' mapping class group $\Gamma_{\ol Q}$ (WMCG), viz. the fundamental group of a space $\bm B_{\ol Q}$ of admissible deformations of the irregular class $\ol Q$ (cf. Def.~\ref{def:local_WMCG}).
+The latter is a topological quotient of the (universal) admissible deformation space $\bm B_Q$ of $Q$, where $Q$ is any irregular type lifting $\ol Q$.